 CBD holds more promise in the medical community than any other cannabinoid which is one reason “CBD only” laws have been so successful.
 But CBD alone cannot provide a full spectrum of healing potential without other cannabinoids riding on its back.

 Though THC is still illegal in much of the nation, other non-psychoactive cannabinoids are not and should therefore not be omitted from a daily cannabinoid regimen.
 To reap the full benefits of CBD, full-spectrum CBD products are highly recommended.
 They can be derived from either hemp or marijuana plants, both of which are from the same genus and species; Cannabis Sativa.
-Fortunately, hemp-based CBD products (which must contain less than .3 percent THC) are legal nation-wide and can even be shipped via the US postal service.
+Fortunately, hemp-based CBD products (which must contain less than .3 percent THC) are legal nation-wide.

 Cannabis is a powerful plant thanks to the healing potential of cannabinoids found within it.
 Though the psychoactive cannabinoid, THC, remains illegal and highly scrutinized for its impact on the body, another cannabinoid, CBD, is not.
 Though research is limited, preliminary studies have shown CBD to hold a wide range of medical potential, especially when used in conjunction with other cannabinoids.